wbjin/a2-videostreaming-via-cdn/README.md

 3. Proxy(exactly 1): Exactly 1 host should run the proxy.
 The proxy acts as a load balancer and is the "middleman" between clients and CDNs.
 It forwards client requests to one of the web servers, and forwards web server responses to the client.

 4. DNS/name server(exactly 1): Exactly 1 host should run the name server.
 The name server will tell the proxy which web server it should forward client request to when it receives a response from the server.
-In summary, at least 4 hosts should be running in the mininet for fully testing the project!!!.
+In summary, at least 4 hosts should be running in Mininet for fully testing the project!.

 We're leaving it up to you to write your own Mininet topology script for testing the package as a whole.
 A simple Starfish topology (all hosts connected to one switch in the middle) should suffice for testing.